-Introduction to your role as data processor
+Introduction to your role as a data controller

 Welcome!

 Data protection applies to everyone since it relates to individuals and their rights and responsibilities.
 The law in the UK is covered by the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA).